twcamper/test-filter/README.markdown

-*TestFilter*
+#TestFilter#

-## builds a list of matching test files and a hash which maps test class names to lists of included test method.
-Currently, only `Test::Unit` is supported, but `Rspec` support wouldn't be difficult.
+Builds a list of matching test files and a hash which maps test class names to lists of included test method.

+Currently, only *Test::Unit* is supported, but *Rspec* support wouldn't be difficult.

 Test files may be tagged, with this convention:

     #Tags: smoke book_customer Find.Customer Story.1234 defect.98

-Any line beginning with `[optional white space]#Tags:` anywhere within the file except within a test method def applies to the whole file.
+Any line beginning with *[optional white space]#Tags:* anywhere within the file except within a test method def applies to the whole file.
 This means that it applies to the test class, and that only one test class per file is supported.

 Multiple tag lines are also supported.